Spokeo/geolookup/README.md

 # Geolookup [![Build Status](https://travis-ci.org/Spokeo/geolookup.png?branch=master)](https://travis-ci.org/Spokeo/geolookup)

 This gem wraps very common Geo lookups to either FIPS data or the collection of international data lookups.
+All codes on the app are FIPS codes.

 ## Installation